Stefan1896/Realtime_Stock_Dashboard/README.md

 - Exported code and logic for full transparency

 ## Learnings & Next Steps
-This project strengthened my expertise in:

--- Designing scalable Lakehouse architectures

--- Building modular Fabric pipelines

--- Implementing clean semantic models
+Main learnings of the project were:

+- Understanding Fabric limitations and available workarounds, such as the inability to modify notebook parameters within deployment pipelines.
+Additionally, semantic models can only switch Lakehouse connections when they originate from an SQL endpoint.

+- Designing scalable Lakehouse architectures, with clear separation between ingestion, transformation, and consumption layers to ensure maintainability and reproducibility.

+- Building modular Fabric pipelines, focusing on parallelization, reusable logic, and stage‑aware validation to support future CI/CD integration.

 ## Future improvements could include:

-CI/CD integration via GitHub or Azure DevOps
+- CI/CD integration via GitHub or Azure DevOps

-Expanded Data Quality rules
+- Expanded Data Quality rules

-Additional data sources and predictive analytics